SamirNabadov/DevOps-Automation-Toolkit/README.md

 - **Branch-specific Values Files**: Tailored configurations for `Develop` and `Master` branches, ensuring environment-specific deployments with ease.
 - **ConfigMap Integration**: Automates the embedding of ConfigMap data into deployment templates, facilitating dynamic application configuration without manual intervention.
-- **Advanced Routing with Istio**: Leverages Istio Gateway and VirtualService for sophisticated routing strategies, accommodating complex deployment patterns and service mesh requirements.
+- **Routing with Istio**: Leverages Istio Gateway and VirtualService for sophisticated routing strategies, accommodating complex deployment patterns and service mesh requirements.
 - **Multi-PVC Support**: Supports the attachment of multiple Persistent Volume Claims (PVCs) within deployments, enabling versatile storage solutions tailored to the application needs.
 - **TLS Configuration in Istio**: Implements TLS settings at the Istio level for enhanced security, requiring the creation of a Kubernetes secret within the cluster which is then referenced in the Helm values.